 The Content Strategist

-They say that content is the cornerstone of your website.
+My opinion is that content is the cornerstone of your website.
 The content strategist is a vital part of your project and will advise on content structure and the suggested strategy for your main menu navigation.
 Your content strategist will lay the foundation for a site that will help your business get found by search engines and help ensure your content will be read and digested easily by site visitors.

 The Website Designer

 Your designer is the person responsible for making your website pretty.
 Sometimes you'll find a designer that can also think strategically.
 The strategic designer is more often an art director.
 Don't be fooled by a title.
 An art director isn't just a fancy way of saying designer.

 Most small agencies may say they have an art director but really that person is just a designer.
 Making things pretty yet effective relies on two elements,